srobo/docs/kit/assembly.md

 Kit Assembly
 ============

-The Student Robotics kit contains a number of separate modules which must be connected together to be usable to control your robot.
+The Student Robotics kit contains a number of separate modules which must be connected together control your robot.
 Below is a diagram of what your assembled kit should look like.

 ![Diagram of the kit assembly]({{ site.baseurl }}/images/content/kit/kit_assembly.png)